pietrodn/filter-bubble/slide.md

 ## Facebook study: conclusions

+1. The **friendship network** is the most important factor limiting the mix of content encountered in social media
+    * if I have only friends of the same political affiliation, the filter bubble is obvious
-* The effect of **News Feed ranking** on cross-cutting content is limited:
+2. The effect of **News Feed ranking** on cross-cutting content is limited:
     * -5% for liberals
     * -8% for conservatives
-* The **friendship network** is the most important factor limiting the mix of content encountered in social media
-    * if I have only friends of the same political affiliation, the filter bubble is obvious
-* **Individual choice** influences the exposure to cross-cutting content more than the News Feed filtering
+3. **Individual choice** influences the exposure to cross-cutting content more than the News Feed filtering

-\alert{Thus, Facebook says, any "filter bubble" is not due to the News Feed selection algorithm}
+> [...] we conclusively establish that on average in the context of Facebook, **individual choices more than algorithms limit exposure to attitude-challenging content** [@bakshy2015]

 ## Facebook study: criticism